-Out comes Strategies: (see definitions #21 for Evidence-Based ESEA Section 8101) will et specific changes will occur as a result of the activity and who benefit? eck all that apply; add more as needed) What Title IV-A strategies align to the proposed activity?
-(Use Drop Down Menus)
+Outcomes Strategies: (see definitions #21 for Evidence-Based ESEA Section 8101) What specific changes will occur as a result of the activity and who will benefit?
+What Title IV-A strategies align to the proposed activity?
+(Check all that apply; add more as needed) (Use Drop Down Menus)

 Who benefits from this activity?
-Providing postsecondary education and career awareness and ⊠Students exploration activities ⊠Educators ⊠Other Stakeholders: Select a Level of Evidence.
-Level 1- Strong Click or tap here to enter text. ☐ Other Stakeholders: Click or tap here to enter text.
+Providing postsecondary education and career awareness and ⊠Students exploration activities ⊠ Educators ⊠Other Stakeholders: Select a Level of Evidence.
+Level 1- Strong Click or tap here to enter text.
+Other Stakeholders: Click or tap here to enter text.
 Provide a link or citation below to support the Level of Evidence: https://formyourfuture.org/fafsa-tracker/ What are the desired changes?
-(Address all beneficiaries selected above; add more as s needed) To provide more support for families during the colleg ge application process and increase support for low income students s and families Evaluation with the financial cost of college applications.
+(Address all beneficiaries selected above; add more as needed) To provide more support for families during the college application process and increase support for low income students and families Evaluation with the financial cost of college applications.
 How and when will the listed outcomes be measured for Outcome 1: success?
-(Add more as needed) In the effort to increase accessing educational opport post-secondary success, all barriers and obstacles are all students can be provided with the opportunity to r potential.
-The student college application and FAFSA process will be supported through evening family eve Trend data will demonstrate an increase in from 53.49 % in 2019 to at Click or tap here to enter text. least 65% in 2023.
+(Add more as needed) In the effort to increase accessing educational opportunities to Evaluation for Outcome 1: post-secondary success, all barriers and obstacles are eliminated and College enrollment rate at Kent County High School. all students can be provided with the opportunity to maximize his/her potential.
+The student college application and FAFSA applications process will be supported through evening family events.
+Evaluation for Outcome 2: Trend data will demonstrate an increase in from 53.4% in 2019 to at Click or tap here to enter text. least 65% in 2023.
 Evaluation for Outcome 3: Click or tap here to enter text.
 Outcome 2: Click or tap here to enter text.
 Outcome 3: Click or tap here to enter text.
-Use of Funds: Provide a total dollar amount per a ctivity. \$1,050.00 not spend less than 20% of the overall allocation for Well-Rounded Education strategies.
+Use of Funds: Provide a total dollar amount per activity. \$1,050.00 not spend less than 20% of the overall allocation for Well-Rounded Education strategies.
 ADD MORE ACTIVIES AS NEEDED, MAINTAIN NUMERICAL ORDER, e.g. 4.4, 4.5, etc.